Frequently Asked Questions

 Alternative Formatting: Sometimes students cannot access print materials and need resources in an alternative format (e.g., audio access, large print, Braille).

 Trinity acquires or creates materials in these formats for students.
-For more information, click on this link.
+For more information, on the alt format within the library click on this link.

 Please note that it is a Trinity College requirement to be fully Garda Vetted prior to commencing work as an ESW.
-For more information, click on this link.
+For more information on the Garda Vetting process click on this link.

 On all professional courses in Trinity, students are required to complete a series of work placements.
 On these placements you will be required to work with professionals and carry out duties in a work-place setting associated with your course.
 These placements provide you with a fantastic opportunity to develop skills and knowledge and make professional links for the future.
 These kinds of experiences also offer the chance to explore how your disability may impact on you in the workplace, and to develop strategies for managing any difficulties you may encounter.
 In order to support you in managing placements, the Disability Service offer placement planning meetings to identify any reasonable accommodations you may need while on placement.
 These meetings also offer an opportunity to explore the disclosure of your disability to relevant persons you will be working with.

 The Disability Service have also developed a ‘Guide for Students with Disabilities on Professional Placement’.
-To download the guide, click on this link.
+To download the guide on Professional Placement click on this link.

 Students registered with the Disability Service who are applying for the Erasmus programme should contact their Disability Officer to discuss how best to prepare for Erasmus, including disclosure of a disability to your host university and seeking reasonable accommodations while abroad.
 This is best done as soon as possible after application and no later than the end of the 3rd week of June.

-For further information about the Trinity Erasmus programme and details of how to apply, click on this link.
+For further information about the Trinity Erasmus programme and details of how to apply, for more information on this topic click on this link.

 The Erasmus programme may allocate additional funding to help support students with a disability who wish to take part in an ERASMUS+ exchange, and who might otherwise be prevented from doing so.